Vervious/gpt/README.md

 Alternatively, if we route only the output of the attention layer, maybe we should send the output of each attention head to a different expert.
 This would be the opposite interpretation of the above paragraph; it would be odd if the look-ups went through together.
 Alternatively, we can code the previous paragraph, and then call that expert n_heads times, once for each of the attention heads.
 (If the attention heads compute orthogonal things, then this probably doesn't matter so much.
 I suspect it will usually compute orthogonal things, but we can't rule out "similar" attention pairs being placed together...)

+For efficiency, we can also consider projecting down the keyspace into a smaller space.
+(This projection matrix is perhaps shared by all of the nodes?)